 Travel Research Grants are intended for travel in connection with independent study and research on international or intercultural topics.
 Proposals normally support independent study that is grounded in prior academic course work; normally the fruits of this independent study will contribute to subsequent academic work on camp

-SLU Fellowships: The St. Lawrence University Fellows program provides new opportunities for student intellectual growth by funding, with a $3,500 stipend, student research by 25-30 students per summer, each student with a faculty mentor.
+CIIS Fellows: The CIIS Fellows program provides new opportunities for student intellectual growth by funding student research over the summer, each student with a faculty mentor.
 This is a great opportunity to apply before or after the KSP to conduct research on a Kenya related topic which could result in a potential SYE, honors thesis or even published work in the future.

 Fulbright: This prestigious U.S. Government program awards hundreds of year long research fellowships annually to U.S. students wishing to pursue post-graduate research abroad.
 Graduating seniors who are U.S. citizens can apply during the fall of their senior year to spend up to 1 full year abroad conducting research after graduation.
 The program is highly competitive and takes a great deal of advanced planning and work to put together a competitive proposal.
 Those interested in applying for a Fulbright to Kenya should contact Dr. Matt Carotenuto to discuss the application process and potential research ideas (its never too early to start thinking about this).

-In the past several years, a number of students have used their KSP experience to land internships with The Boma Project, led student trips back to East Africa via Putney Student Travel or Overland, or been selected for a Peace Corpsassignment in Africa.
-Whatever your interests we encourage you to talk with your academic advisers and Career Services about the variety of ways you can professionally build on your KSP experience.
+In the past several years, a number of students have used their KSP experience to land internships with The Boma Project, led student trips back to East Africa via Putney Student Travel or Overland, or been selected for a Peace Corps assignment in Africa.
+Whatever your interests we encourage you to talk with your academic advisers and the Center for Career Excellence about the variety of ways you can professionally build on your KSP experience.

 1. Is the Kenya Program offered in both the Fall and Spring?